dustinpfister/blog_posts/_posts/python-standard-library-datetime.md

 ## 2 - The time delta class

 So as I have covered breefly in the first section there is a timedelta class that is a special class that repersents a time difference between two dates rather than a specific point in time.
+This timedelta class can be created by subtractive two date or datetime instances, it can also be used to create a new instance of these classed by adding the delta to one of them as a starting point.
+So in this section I am going to go over some simple quick examples of these datetime class instances.

 ### 2.1 - create a timedelta with subtraction of dates, and use it to get a new date